President of Huron

 Dr. Barry Craig began his term as Huron University’s seventeenth President on July 1, 2016.
-Prior to this, his career included terms as Chair of the Department of Philosophy, Dean of Faculty, and Vice-President (Academic & Research) at St. Thomas University in Fredericton.
-Within 100 days of starting at Huron, and following more than 250 one-on-one conversations with faculty, staff, alumni, students, community leaders and donors, Dr. Craig announced a new vision for Huron which sets an exciting course for future growth and will distinguish Huron from other Canadian universities.
+Within 100 days of starting at Huron, and following more than 250 one-on-one conversations with faculty, staff, alumni, students, community leaders and donors, Dr. Craig announced a new vision for Huron which set an exciting course for future growth and distinguished Huron from other Canadian universities.

 “As a strategically small institution, Huron is well-positioned to redefine the landscape of liberal arts education.
 No other university in the country provides students with an education that values your character as well as your education at an undergraduate level, across the entire institution,” says Dr. Craig.
 “This will be a cultural shift for our entire university, and it will be what sets our students apart in the job market.”

 “At Huron, we support one another.
 Never has it been more important and necessary to focus on recruiting, attracting, and retaining a diverse community of students, ones who are both academically inclined and community-minded,” Dr. Craig says.
 “Challenging students to be leaders with heart means ensuring that students from all backgrounds, including historically underserviced and previously marginalized communities, are supported throughout their time at Huron and their individual gifts developed.”
 To support this goal, Dr. Craig and his wife Dr. Sara MacDonald have established a new scholarship for Indigenous student leaders.